lorens-osman-dev/Glass-Robo/README.md

 ## Features

 7. Stars background.

-8. Tow sets of colors for headers.
-9. Integration with <a href="https://github.com/mgmeyers/obsidian-style-settings">style settings</a> plugin, which controls some of the features in the theme.
+8. Integration with <a href="https://github.com/mgmeyers/obsidian-style-settings">style settings</a> plugin, which controls some of the features in the theme.
-10. One backtick code block dynamic background color.
+9. One backtick code block dynamic background color.
-11. Gradenet color for note title.
+10. Gradenet color for note title.
-12. icons for <a href="https://obsidian.md/plugins?id=cluster">Cluster plugin</a>.
+11. icons for <a href="https://obsidian.md/plugins?id=cluster">Cluster plugin</a>.

 <br><br>